 When funding your account, it's critical that you don't put everything you have into the trading account.
 The allure of making a profit might seem appealing, but it's a risky move to put your life savings into trading and potentially lose everything.

 Step 4: Choose between company shares or ETFs

-When you're ready to place your trade, you have the choice of buying the stock outright or buying an ETF containing BA stock.
-ETFs (exchange-traded funds) are investment vehicles containing the stock of several companies.
+When you're ready to place your trade, you have the choice of buying the stock outright or buying an ETF containing Boeing stock.
+ETFs (exchange-traded funds) are investment vehicles containing the shares of several companies.
 ETFs typically have a theme, for example, an aviation ETF would be focused on companies in aircraft manufacturers, airlines, etc.